All articles

 Android has a privileged management tier called Device Owner.
 A genuine Device Owner app can:

-This uses official Android APIs — no root, no exploits.
+This uses official, built-in APIs — no root, no exploits.
 It is the same mechanism a managed work phone uses, pointed at your own rules.

 Lockdown stops casual bypass, but you will still sometimes want a legitimate exception.
 The clean way to allow that without rebuilding an off-switch is a delay mechanism.